 NURS 295.
 Field Study.
 Experiences in an off-campus facility are provided for the continued development of clinical or functional role skills.
 Each student spends 45 hours per unit.
 Field study is not designed to be used in lieu of regularly scheduled practicums.
 Enrollment in NURS 295 requires permission of a faculty member who will serve as sponsor and coordinator of the experience.
-Graded Credit/No Credit.
-1-6 units.
+Graded: Credit / No Credit.
+Units: 1.0-6.0.

 NURS 299.
 Special Problems.
 Individual research, study, and directed reading in an area not directly covered in the Division's core courses, role preparations or electives.
 Students pursue a particular course of study on a one-to-one basis with a faculty member.
 Educational objectives must be specified in advance.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.

 NURS 500.
 Culminating Experience.
 Completion of a thesis or project.
 A thesis requires an original contribution to knowledge in a traditional research format.
 A project is a significant undertaking of a pursuit appropriate to the profession.
 It must evidence originality and independent thinking, appropriate form and organization and a rationale.
 Credit to be given upon successful completion.
 Prerequisite: Advanced to candidacy for the Master's degree and permission of the Division.
 Completion of core, clinical and functional courses.
 Corequisite: NURS 210B.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.